Prerequisites

 Protection against the nOAuth vulnerability

-In 2023 Descope discovered a vulnerability resulting from misconfigurations of multi-tenant apps that could potentially lead to account takeovers when linking accounts with the provider (account linking is activated by default in Hanko).
+In 2023 Descope discovered a vulnerability resulting from misconfigurations of multi-tenant apps that could potentially lead to account takeovers when linking accounts with the provider (automatic account linking is not activated by default in Hanko, but may be preferable in many situations).
 To mitigate this vulnerability Microsoft provides the following guidance:

 1. Configure the authenticationBehaviors setting of your application to disallow unverified email domains.
 This should be the default case for newly created applications, so no further steps should be required.